brucevandeweyer/tunachain/README.md

 # tunachain

-Prototype of fish supply chain solution, combining an Arduino Smart Device and Hyperledger Sawtooth blockchain.
+*Prototype of fish supply chain solution - Combining an Arduino Smart Device and Hyperledger Sawtooth blockchain*

 ## How does it work?